The hidden costs of ignoring Site Reliability Engineering (SRE)

 The true cost of downtime

 Each industry faces unique challenges related to downtime, ranging from security vulnerabilities and compliance failures in financial services to operational disruptions and customer dissatisfaction in logistics.
-Implementing Site Reliability Engineering practices is crucial for mitigating these risks.
+Risks may be different for companies in the renewable energy sector and healthcare organizations, but implementing Site Reliability Engineering practices is a crucial step for mitigating these risks across all market sectors.

 Financial services